LAKAMA LUXURY TRAVEL

 Photo courtesy of AmaWaterways.

-Having been on three cruises myself, I understand the attraction.
+Having been on a number of river cruises myself, I understand the attraction.
 It’s a fantastic experience, an easy and relaxed way to travel.
 Unpack and pack once, the captain does the driving, wake up refreshed and ready to explore a new town.
 Tours and free time included.
 Great food and drink.
 Making new friends.
 Need I say more?

 The Ships